kyma-project/api-gateway/docs/user/custom-resources/apirule/v2alpha1/v2alpha1-changes.md

 # Changes Introduced in APIRule v2

 This document presents all significant changes that APIRule `v2alpha1` introduces.
 Consider these changes when migrating to the newer version.
 APIRule `v1alpha2` is planned to be promoted to the stable version `v2` with minimum to no changes.

-See the introduced in new versions:
+See the changes introduced in new versions:
 - [A Workload Must Be in the Istio Service Mesh](#a-workload-must-be-in-the-istio-service-mesh)
 - [Internal Traffic to Workloads Is Blocked by Default](#internal-traffic-to-workloads-is-blocked-by-default)
 - [CORS Policy Is Not Applied by Default](#cors-policy-is-not-applied-by-default)